ddev/ddev/docs/users/docker_installation.md

 * Consider resetting Docker to factory defaults.
 This often helps in this situation because Docker goes through the whole authentication process again.

 If you are on Linux, the most common problem is having an old docker-compose, since the docker-compose that installs by default is incompatible with ddev.
 You'll find out about this right away because ddev will tell you on `ddev start` or most other ddev commands.

-If you are on Docker Toolbox on Windows, the most common problem is trying to put the project directory outside the home directory.